GOLDROTSCHWARTZ Arthouse

 Online exhibition November 15, 2021 - January 20, 2021

-Thomas Schönauer is an internationally known painter and sculptor with worldwide successful exhibitions of his metalwork and steel sculptures in public spaces.
+Thomas Schönauer is an internationally recognized painter and sculptor, known for his steel sculptures in public spaces.

 Online Exhibition with the artist of the month September 2020